TypicalRandomNerd/cpp-notes/README.md

     Hello World!
     I am learning C++

-Whether to use the \n escape sequence or the endl string manipulator is not a one-size-fits-all choice.
+Whether to use the `\n` escape sequence or the `endl` string manipulator is not a one-size-fits-all choice.
 Like with anything else, _**use the best tool for the job**_.

 ## Commenting
 Code commenting is something you will without a doubt do and can be done in two different ways.

 #### Single Line
-A single line comment can be accomplished by using two slashes //
+A single line comment can be accomplished by using two slashes `//`.

     cout << "Hello World!"; // This is a comment

 #### Multi Line
-Multi line comments are common when you need to describe a snippet of code in more detail and can be accomplished with the /*.
+Multi line comments are common when you need to describe a snippet of code in more detail and can be accomplished with the `/* */` syntax.

     /* The code below will print the words Hello World! to the screen, and it is amazing */ cout << "Hello World!";

+There is no right or wrong when it comes to commenting; however, it is best to keep comments as short as possible.

+## Variables
+Variables in C++ must be defined with a data type using the `datatype name = value` syntax.
+There are five main data types that are used; however, there are many more beyond these 5 core data types.

+**Code:**

+    int myNum = 15;
+    cout << myNum;

+Variables may also be declared and instantiated on separate lines of code.

+    int myNum;
+    myNum = 15;
+    cout << myNum;

+ Multiple variables may be declared and instantiated on the same line of code, as long as the variables are all of the same data type.

+    int x = 5, y = 6, z = 50;
+    cout << x + y + z;

+Variables will be covered in more detail later, for now you should just understand the syntax to declare, instantiate, and access a variable.

+## Input